telefonicaid/fiware-orion/doc/manuals/devel/README.md

 * **rpm**: contains files for RPM building
 * **etc**: scripts that are installed under etc/ (typically, included in RPM package)
 * **docker**: contains the docker files
-* **archive**: contains older files that is no longer used but that we don’t want to remove yet.
+* **archive**: contains older files that is no longer in use but that we don't feel comfortable removing just yet

 ### Source code directory listing